Only1allan/life-alert-emergency-app/README.md

 > **Revolutionary emergency response system powered by Storyblok CMS and AI voice technology**

-Life GuardPro is a cutting-edge emergency response application that combines the power of headless CMS with AI-driven voice assistance to provide instant help when you need it most.
+LifeGuard Pro is a cutting-edge emergency response application that combines the power of headless CMS with AI-driven voice assistance to provide instant help when you need it most.
 Built for the Storyblok Hackathon, this system demonstrates how content management can power mission-critical applications.

 ## 🌟 Key Features